Selected Work

 Bi All Means, May 2023

 I have an essay in the third and final issue of Bi All Means, a zine celebrating bisexuality compiled and edited by Julia Koschler of the Munich Zine Library.
 The focus of this issue is on Joy and Community.
-All proceeds donated to Bi+ Pride Hamburg and to mutual aid.

 Purchase a copy here